-To identify and facilitate organic and inorganic geographic and service offer growth opportunities.

-Aim VFM targets and outcomes Full year results Partnerships and strong voice.
-Effectiveness: Under the 'LIFE' model, have a lead role with three organisations, including two meetings a year.
-Meetings took place with West Northants and Amber Valley councils.
+Strategy Aim VFM Targets and Outcomes Full year results Growth To identify and facilitate organic and inorganic geographic and service offer growth opportunities Partnerships & strong voice.
+Effectiveness: Under the 'LIFE' model, have a lead role with 3 organisations, including 2 meetings per year.
+Meetings took place with West Northants and Amber Valley.
 There are limited opportunities to take a leading role in other areas due to stock size.
 Two meetings with MPs were held with strong relationships developed.
 These meetings are used to discuss current topics such as the rent cap and sustainability within the MP's constituency as well as other sector challenges to understand the impact upon FHG.
-LIFE (leading, influencing, following, exiting).
-Effectiveness: Demonstrate an improvement in our stakeholders' impression from the perceptions audit to be run by the PR & Communications team.
-Stakeholder perception work during the year with a view to running the exercise in 2023-24.
+LIFE (Leading, Influencing, Following, Exiting).
+Effectiveness: Demonstrate an improvement in our stakeholder's impression from the Perceptions audit to be run by PR & Comms.
+Stakeholder perception work was postponed during the year in order to be implemented during 2023-24.